Diary of a Network Geek

 Review (Two of Three): Avatar

-Filed under: Art,Fun,Movies,Review — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 3:41 pm for you boring, normal people.
+Filed under: Art,Fun,Movies,Review — Posted by the Network Geek during the Hour of the Sheep which is mid-afternoon or 3:41 pm for you boring, normal people.

 Avatar3D-IMAX